Monday blues is the feeling of laziness and lack of motivation to get back to your normal routine after 2 enjoyable days of the weekend.

-If your job and commitments do not let you take that leap of faith right now, do not give up.
-You can work towards your dreams a few hours a day.
-You can work towards your dream even with a full-time job.
+If your job and commitments do not allow you to take that leap of faith right now, stay put.
+You can work towards your dreams for a few hours a day even with a full-time job.

-Even if you work a little towards your dream every day, you will make significant progress a year later.
+Even if you take one baby step towards your dream every day, you will make significant progress a year later.
 Also, you will love the excitement of waking up to work on your dream each morning.

 5. Create a Vision Board